jacek-wozniak/kurs-react/README.md

-To run one of project just download project and run
+To run one of project just download repository and run
 ### npm install
 then
 ### npm start